kaichen & slight suchen

 Jongdae leans back and the chair screeches back a few inches.
 "So who are we catching?"

 Kyungsoo's smile is grim and Jongdae wonders for a moment if Kyungsoo would have preferred that he turn him down.
-"Have you heard of the teketeke killer?"
+"Have you heard of the Cambridge Torso Killer?"
 He stands and makes his way over to a gray filing cabinet lining the wall.

 Jongdae can remember some of the pictures that found their way to the public: some poor souls sliced in half with a cleaver and lain next to the tracks of the subway.
 The schedule of the T had been backed up for hours and even though the newspaper had reported the case as a simple suicide, that hadn't stopped some idiot with a camera phone from posting the gruesome details online.
 Thankfully the photos were grainy enough that not much information about the case had been leaked, but (like anything meant to be secret) the photos spread like wildfire.